NavinShrinivas/NameGen/readme.md

 # Project Name Generator

 A project name generator written in rust, it's the most basic name generator one can find.
+The word list's are kinda scifi, so is your project names.

+If you do find a better sauce for scifi names, please do send

 ## How to use :